Customer-managed encryption keys

 • "notebooklmState": NOTEBOOK_LM_READY

-If a key is disabled or permissions for the key are revoked, within a short time, around 15 minutes, the protected notebooks stop ingesting and serving data and users can no longer access the notebooks.
+If a key is disabled or permissions for the key are revoked, the data store stops ingesting data and stops serving data within 15 minutes.
 However, re-enabling a key or restoring permissions takes a long time.
-It can take up to 24 hours before notebooks can resume serving data.
+It can take up to 24 hours before the data store can resume serving data.

 Therefore, don't disable a key unless necessary.
-Disabling and enabling a key in NotebookLM Enterprise is a time-consuming operation.
-For example, repeatedly switching a key between disabled and enabled means it will take a long time for the notebooks to reach a protected state.
-Disabling a key and re-enabling it immediately afterward could result in days of downtime because the key is first disabled and subsequently re-enabled.
+Disabling and enabling a key on a data store is a time-consuming operation.
+For example, repeatedly switching a key between disabled and enabled means it will take a long time for the data store to reach a protected state.
+Disabling a key and re-enabling it immediately afterward could result in days of downtime because the key is first disabled from the data store and subsequently re-enabled.